 - Focus – Related Project field ID – This is the field ID of the “Focus – Related Project” field in our “Focus Tasks” table.
 If you followed these steps from scratch, then it should be “6.”
 But double check just to make sure.

-Now that you have this information, go create a new field in your “Projects” table (Figure 19).
+Now that you have this information, go create a new field in your “Projects” table.

-Next, edit that field so you can write the formula that will perform the import and create the new tasks as shown in Figure 20.
+Next, edit that field so you can write the formula that will perform the import and create the new tasks.

 In this formula, first you are setting a variable called “SetFocus.”
 This is a URL that will go to our single Focus record and change the “Focus – Related Project” field to the “Record ID” of the current Project you are on.
 Make sure to change the “&_fid_6” to whatever the actual field ID for “Focus – Related Project” is in your table.